 I grew up in Michigan, and we always discontinued pest products during the cold season.
 Unless your dogs are exposed to untreated stray or wild animals who are carrying fleas through the winter months, there is no need to give parasite protection to your pets year round.

-I tried to review a variety of the most well-known parasite protection products out there, but if I left out any you would like to see included or are just curious about, leave a comment below!
+I tried to review a variety of the most well-known parasite protection products out there, but if I left out any you are curious about, leave a comment below!